JaykeBird/PathfinderJson/README.md

 **PathfinderJson is released under the [MIT License](License.md).**

 Do note that the UI library and icon set that PathfinderJson uses are not yet released as open source.
 The UI library will be released soon under the MIT License, and the full icon set will probably be released in 2020 under some form of Creative Commons license.
 The icons included in this repository are also released under the MIT license until the full icon set is released.
 I'll update this section as I go along.

+This program complies with the [Paizo Community Use Policy](https://paizo.com/community/communityuse).
+More detail can be found on the Paizo website or in the Help > About window.

 For more info about the third-party libraries used in this project, open the Help > About > Third-Party Credits window.